Mobile DJ for Wittenberge

 ➥ Karaoke

-You can find the current price for adding the karaoke package to your party in Wittenberge here: 69,00 EUR.
+You can currently add the karaoke package to your DJ party in Wittenberge for 69,00 EUR.

 ➥ Sports events